-- The PNM system serves as the source of truth for provider data for ODM and the MCOs.
-As a result, data in the PNM is used in both the plan's provider directory and ODM provider directory.
-To ensure provider information remains current it is important for providers to keep their information up to date in the PNM.
-Please remember, as an ODM provider and in accordance with your provider agreement, providers are responsible to notify ODM of changes within 30 days (see OAC 5160-1-17.2 F). - Updating the PNM: When there is a change in a provider's information, please log in to the PNM system, choose the provider you are editing, and click the appropriate button to begin an update.
-Self-service functions include location changes, specialty changes, and key demographic (e.g., name, NPI, etc.) changes.
-This information is sent to the MCOs on a daily basis for use in their individual directories.
+- The PNM system serves as the system of record for provider data for ODM and the MCOs.
+As a result, data in the PNM system is used in both claims payment, the MCO's provider directory, and ODM provider directory.
+To ensure provider information remains current it is important for providers to keep their information up to date in the PNM system.
+Please remember, as an ODM provider and in accordance with your provider agreement, providers are responsible to notify ODM of changes within 30 days (see OAC 5160-1-17.2 (F). - O Updating the PNM system: When there is a change in a provider's information, please log in to the PNM system, choose the provider you are editing, and click the appropriate button to begin an update.
+Self-service functions include, but are not limited to: location changes, specialty changes, and key demographic (e.g., name, NPI, etc.) changes.
+Once information is accepted into the PNM system, accepted information is sent to the MCOs daily for use in their individual directories.
 The provider must update their information in the PNM system first.
-The MCOs are required to direct providers back to the PNM if there are changes.
+The MCOs are required to direct providers back to the PNM system if there are changes.